Brandon Marshall WR CHI 7 Days

-Marshall (ankle) didn't take part in practice Thursday, Rich Campbell of the Chicago Tribune reports.
+Marshall (ankle) was a limited practice participant Thursday, Rich Campbell of the Chicago Tribune reports.

 Brandon Marshall WR CHI 8 Days

 Marshall (ankle) didn't take part in practice Wednesday.

 For the second Wednesday in a row, Marshall has failed to take the practice field.
 Meanwhile, he's been targeted exactly 10 times in four consecutive games, during which he's contributed 24 receptions for 285 yards and three touchdowns.
 Expect his Week 12 status to receive clarification by the end of the week.

 Marshall (ankle) had seven catches on 10 targets for 90 yards and two touchdowns Sunday against the Vikings.

 Marshall continues to deal with an ankle injury, but it surely hasn't slowed him down much in the past two games, catching 15 passes on 20 targets for 202 yards and three touchdowns.
 With the number of targets he continues to get, Marshall figures to be another solid fantasy option in Week 12 against a Bucs defense that has allowed more passing touchdowns than all but two teams this season.